qlik-oss/core-website/docs/index.md

 # Home

 Qlik Core is an analytics development platform built around the Qlik Associative Engine and Qlik-authored open source libraries.
-With Qlik Core, you can take advantage of the powerful associative engine to build, extend and quickly deploy your custom interactive data-driven solutions, highly-scalable and cloud-ready.
+With Qlik Core, you can take advantage of the powerful associative engine to build, extend and quickly deploy your custom interactive data-driven solutions, highly scalable and cloud-ready.
 Combining complex data sources, scaling on-demand during peak and off-peak use and integrating seamlessly within already existing infrastructure to manage security will help developers solve some of the major challenges of building cloud-ready, analytics-driven applications.
 Supported by a backbone of Linux and Docker, Qlik Core applications can easily be embedded into any stack, IoT device, application, web page etc.

 The Qlik Associative Engine differentiates from other vendors by dynamically calculating and providing associations based on data selections, without needing to rely on query-based analyses which are restricted to linear exploration